deaerator/ark/README.md

     - Full credit given to https://github.com/TuRz4m/Ark-docker
     - Added VIM to image
     - Added SERVERMODS environment variable modifed arkmanager.cfg to use it
-    - Full credit goes to https://github.com/TuRz4m/Ark-docker for the original
 + 2.1 :
     - Credit also give to https://github.com/bigdaddymccarron/ark for the unRAID version
     - Fixed Arkmanager so it can now update to the latest.